Larry "Flash" Jenkins: Production

 Jenkins founded his own production companies in October 2005, Flashworks Productions and Gold Coast Productions LLC, in Los Angeles, California.

 Jenkins wrote, produced, directed and starred in the comedy film Marriage Vows (out December 2013), the gospel musical film Don't Touch, If You Ain't Prayed (2014 release) and gospel/romantic comedy House of Grace.
 He wrote and produced the gospel musical film Pastor Jones and produced the hip hop comedy film Ms. B's Hair Salon.
 All executive produced by Kenneth Halsband, who served as executive in charge of production for The Fighter and Limitless, starring Robert De Niro.
 Currently released on DVD/video is Brothers in Arms for Screen Gems, on which Larry served as a co-producer as well as co-starred, and Go For Broke II, which Larry starred opposite Glenn Plummer.
 He served as executive producer for the hit DVD film When Thugs Cry.
 Larry also produced and wrote the first draft for the Black Christ Film titled Color of the Cross.

 Personal life

 From 1984 to 1996, Larry was married to Michele Jenkins.
 He married Jean Coleman Jenkins in 1997.
 They resided in the Hancock Park section of Los Angeles, California.
 He had a son, Jeffrey.

 Jenkins was a part of the worship group of West Angeles Church of God in Los Angeles.
-He had worked with Bishop Charles E. Blake and participated in many church activities, including church basketball team games.
+He had worked with Bishop Charles Edward Blake Sr. and participated in many church activities, including church basketball team games.

-Jenkins died on April 25, 2019 of a heart attack in Los Angeles, California, at age 63.
+Jenkins died on April 25, 2019, of a heart attack in Los Angeles, California, at age 63.